 - Does the chosen title company handle marijuana-related transactions?
 Not all title companies will issue a policy where the transaction involved a marijuana-related business.
 Right now, this is more of a matter of policy rather than the law.
 However, right now, Westcor appears to be one of the few major insurers that will insure title in a marijuana business property sale.
 And even they have limits as to the amount of the policy.
 The worst thing that you can do is deceive your insurer on the nature of the buyer or fail to disclose this critical fact.
 Like any other kind of insurance, a misrepresentation will likely void any policy and may lead to conflict and even litigation down the road between the parties.

 - How are you getting your purchase price?
 You probably already know that federally-regulated banks (which is pretty much all of them) do not accept funds from marijuana-related businesses.
-For now at least.
 This is because while marijuana may be legal under state law, it is still a Schedule-1 prohibited substance (like heroin or cocaine) on a federal level.
 Accordingly, do not expect the typical wire transaction to work.
 Rather, your buyer might bring a cashier’s check for a large amount to the closing.
 Maybe they even want to pay in cash.
 Be sure to address exactly how the purchase price will be paid well in advance of closing.

 - Are you violating any other lease or covenant?
 This is where it is especially critical to involve your attorney.
 Imagine a situation where you own a strip mall with several tenants and a marijuana business approaches you to either purchase or lease on the of the units.
 Did you know that selling or leasing to them might violate your leases with the other tenants?
 Frequently leases for a unit in a strip mall have a covenant that prohibits a landlord from leasing or selling a unit to an entity engaged in “illegal” activity.
 Again, marijuana is still “illegal” as a matter of federal law.
 Further, do you have a mortgage on the property?
 Does the mortgage prohibit “illegal” activity?
 Last thing that you want in an inadvertent default on either your other leases or to your bank under some obscure provision in a financing document.